splunk/public-o11y-docs/gdi/opentelemetry/components/filelog-receiver.rst

         value: EXPR(body.parsed.before + "XXX-XXX-XXXX" + body.parsed.after)

-Collect and truncate logs, and send them to Splunk Enterprise
+Send truncated logs to Splunk Enterprise
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use the following configuration to truncate logs and send them to Splunk Enterprise.